How to Clean Hardwood Floors: The Ultimate Guide to Floor Maintenance

 4. Clean using a slightly damp mop

 Dip the mop into the water bucket.
-The floors cannot come back to their original condition once there is water damage and they will likely need replacing, so make sure you wring it out thoroughly.
-Move it across your floor in the direction of the wood’s grain.
+Here's the critical part: your floors cannot come back to their original condition once there's water damage and they will likely need replacing, so make sure you wring it out thoroughly.
+Move it across the floor in the direction of the wood grain.
 If the water becomes too dirty, fill the bucket again.

-≫ The mop will not be good to use if you can still wring water from it with your hands.
+≫ The mop won't be good to use if you can still wring water from it with your hands.

-≫ Wash your mop many times during cleaning.
+≫ Rinse your mop many times during cleaning.

 5. Use mineral spirits and a cloth for tough spot cleaning

-Make sure you test your mineral spirits on an unnoticeable area first.
+≫ Always test your mineral spirits on an inconspicuous area first.
 Rub a dot into your floor in a hidden area, such as under a couch.
-Come back after ten minutes or so to check if there is any damage to the flooring.
+Come back after ten minutes or so to check if there's any damage to your flooring.

 1. Clean routinely

 Sweep and/or vacuum your floor weekly to avoid dust and any scratching agents.
-You should deep clean hardwood floors only when necessary.
-Doing so will make them last longer.
+You should deep clean your hardwood floors only when necessary.
+This approach will make them last longer and save you time.

-2. Wipe up wet spills on the floor right away
+2. Wipe up wet spills on your floor right away

-Whatever your finish, don’t leave moisture on your wood floor.
-It can harm the wood and the seal for good if you are careless.
-Use a damp cloth to wipe it up.
+Whatever your finish, don't leave moisture on your wood floor.
+It can harm the wood and the seal for good if you're careless.
+Use a damp cloth to wipe it up immediately.

 3. Prevent the damage your pets can do to your hardwood

-If you have pets, you may be aware of how their claws can ruin your floor.
+If you have pets, you know how their claws can ruin your floor.
 This is especially true of big dogs.
-Trim their nails and the floor and your pets will thank you.
+Trim their nails regularly – both your floor and your pets will thank you.

 Prevent the damage your pets can do to your hardwood

 Daily dirt is inevitable when your family and guests enter and leave the house.
-The best way to tackle this is to try and avoid it in the first place.
+The best way to tackle this?
+Try to avoid it in the first place.
 For example, make your living environment shoe-free.
-If you are not comfortable with that, another alternative is buying a doormat and wiping feet before entering.
-Encourage your family and guests to do the same.
+If you're not comfortable with that, another alternative is buying a quality doormat and encouraging everyone to wipe their feet before entering.

 5. Be careful if your hardwood needs buffing or waxing

-Asking a flooring specialist is the safest bet.
-Waxing keeps the floors shiny, but they will be slippery for several days after.
+Asking a flooring specialist is your safest bet.
+Waxing keeps your floors shiny, but they'll be slippery for several days after.
 Be sure to buff in circular motions, beginning in one corner and moving towards the exit.
-When you finish, wait for about one hour before you walk on the floor.
+When you finish, wait about one hour before you walk on the floor.

 6. Handle floor scratches with a wood repair kit and floor wax

-Did you enjoy the above guide?
-If you’re still wondering how to clean hardwood floors and maintain their quality, the key is to do regular cleaning and only deeply clean as needed.
-This flooring takes the most substantial amount of wear and tear in your space from dirt, dust, grime, debris, pet hair and your kids’ leftovers.
+Ready to keep your wooden floors looking spectacular?
+If you're still wondering about the best way how to clean wooden floors and maintain their quality, remember this: the key is regular floor maintenance and deep cleaning only when needed.
+Your flooring takes the most substantial amount of wear and tear in your space from dirt, dust, grime, debris, pet hair and your kids' leftovers.
 Repairing, refinishing, or replacing it is expensive.

-I hope the methods and tips mentioned above are helpful to you.
-Do you have another good way to mop hardwood floors?
-If so, please feel free to share in the comments.
+I hope the methods and floor care tips mentioned above help you achieve those gorgeous, gleaming floors you deserve.
+Do you have another effective way to clean wooden floors?
+If so, please feel free to share in the comments below!

 You Might Also Like